Certain forms of juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.

 Tocilizumab is given to children who have polyarticular or systemic JIA.
 Abatacept and tofacitinib are also used for the treatment of systemic JIA and polyarticular JIA.
 Anakinra and canakinumab are particularly effective for systemic JIA.

 Doctors may inject corticosteroids directly into the affected joint or joints.
 Doctors try to avoid using systemic corticosteroids (such as prednisone given by mouth), but these drugs may be required for children with severe systemic JIA.
 When corticosteroids are necessary, the lowest possible dose is used to decrease the chance of long-term complications such as slowed growth, osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more (brittle bones), cataracts, and osteonecrosis Osteonecrosis Osteonecrosis is the death of a segment of bone caused by an impaired blood supply.
-Osteonecrosis can be caused by an injury or can occur spontaneously.
-Typical symptoms include pain, limited... read more (death of bone tissue).
+Osteonecrosis is most commonly caused by an injury but can also occur without an injury.
+Typical symptoms... read more (death of bone tissue).

 Iridocyclitis is initially treated with corticosteroid eye drops, which suppress inflammation.
 If this treatment is not enough, methotrexate is frequently used and, if needed, a drug that blocks the effects of tumor necrosis factor.
 Eye drops that widen (dilate) the pupil also help prevent permanent eye damage.
 Eye surgery may be needed if the eye has been damaged.